Here’s what crypto asset service providers need to know about the newly ratified MICA crypto regulatory framework.

 The MiCA regulation is a welcome development for the crypto industry as it brings more clarity to the regulatory landscape and protects investors from financial losses.
 However, CASPs will need to ensure that they comply with MiCA’s rules and requirements when they come into effect.

-The MiCA crypto regulation is still subject to approval by the European Parliament and the European Council.
-The European Commission will also need to implement further acts to specify certain technical requirements for MiCA-regulated activities.
-MiCA is expected to come into effect by 2024.
+The European Commission also needs to implement further acts to specify certain technical requirements for MiCA-regulated activities.
+It was ratified by the European Parliament in April 2023, and is expected to come into effect by 2024.

 CASPs are recommended to stay up to date with MiCA, and consult with a legal advisor to ensure they remain compliant.